surena-zolfaghari/Notes/Study/0_📥Fleeting notes/2023-08-03 23-28 Su Obsidian icon.md

 ```

 Actually after extraction in Dock directory you probably face a $.desktopfile$ If you don't you can create in Dock directory.
 And select your icon.
+I left all of extracted files in Dock.

 ```markdown
 [Desktop Entry]